nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     | 3         |  Sam                                                                               |
     |___________|____________________________________________________________________________________|

+The following occurs when there are no existing student list in the student list collection.

+    >>> studentlist delete
+    The student list collection is currently empty.

 #### 4.1.5 Find existing student list(s) from the student list collection
 Find existing student list(s) from student list collection base on keyword.